 Advantages:

-• Offers two-way data binding that simplifies handling data changes
+• Offers two-way data binding and Signals that simplify handling data changes

 • Modular architecture enhances code organization and reusability